 - Remove the power cable and any other cables attached to the PS4 unit.

 - Turn the system over and turn it around so that the PS Logo is facing away from you.

 - Remove the sticky cap from the manual eject hole right above the PS Logo.

-- Insert a long Philips screwdriver into the manual eject hole and turn it anti-clockwise in several turns to release the disk.
-There’s a plastic layer which you will need to push through to remove the screen.
+- Insert a long Philips screwdriver into the manual eject hole and turn it anticlockwise several times to release the disk.
+There is a plastic layer that you will need to push through to remove the screen.

 - Insert the cables back into the system and power it on to make sure everything is functioning properly.